massalabs/massa-docs/testnet/faq.rst

     if the specs are insufficient or if other programs are using resources on the computer or because of internet connection problems) at some point while you had active_rolls \> 0
--   The node does not having the right registered staking keys (type staking_addresses in the client to verify that they match the addresses in your wallet_info that have active rolls) 100% of the time during which you had active_rolls \> 0
+-   The node does not have the right registered staking keys (type staking_addresses in the client to verify that they match the addresses in your wallet_info that have active rolls) 100% of the time during which you had active_rolls \> 0